 IV sedation dentistry is a safe way to eliminate the fear and anxiety many patients feel during dental procedures.
 At Sycamore Smiles, we work closely with an excellent pediatric dental anesthesiologist to ensure your child has a pleasant experience during their dental treatment.
-IV sedation dentistry also allows Dr. Johnson to complete complex dental procedures in just one or two appointments!
+IV sedation dentistry also allows Dr. Warcup to complete complex dental procedures in just one or two appointments!

 Have Questions About Sedation Dentistry?

 We want every visit to Sycamore Smiles to be a positive one for you and your child.
 If your child suffers from dental anxiety or needs special arrangements for their appointment, let us know and we’ll be happy to help!
 Call today to schedule your child's dentist appointment with sedation.